 2: How much does it cost to get a Dubai accident report?

-A Dubai accident report costs AED 520, which the at-fault party must pay.
+A Car Accident Police Report Online in Dubai costs AED 520, which the at-fault party must pay.

 3: How to check accident history in Dubai?